Welcome to our Governors’ section.

 I joined the board as a parent governor in 2013 when my son started in nursery at St Anne's.
 I had previously been a foundation governor at English Martyrs School in Tower Hill and have lived in Spitalfields for over twenty years.
 I have lived in Tower Hamlets all of my life and went to Our Lady's Primary in E14 and St Phillip Howard Secondary in Poplar.
 I am a surveyor by profession and so tend to concentrate of premises issues.
 I am also a non-executive director of a London based Housing Association based in Tottenham.

-Governor responsibility: Chair of Resources Committee and responsible for Facilities
+Governor responsibility: Parent Link, Resources Committee and link Governor for Premises, Health & Safety

 I joined the teaching staff at St Anne’s school in 1998.
 During this time I have held a variety of roles and responsibilities across the school including leading Key Stages 1 and 2 as well as being a member of the Senior Leadership Team since 2005.

-I was appointed Deputy Head teacher in 2011 and I am currently responsible for Assessment across the school.
+I was appointed Deputy Head teacher in 2011 and I am responsible for Assessment across the school.
 In 2014, I completed an MA in Catholic Leadership at St Mary’s University, Twickenham.
+I was appointed as Head of School in September 2019.

 I have been an Associate Member of the Governing Body since October 2015.